UAVmatrix/uavcast-pro-docs/docs_v5/docs/faq/index.md

 ### Not able to open web interface

 - Make sure you use latest raspberry image.
 Older version might be incompatible.
-- You can type `journalctl -u UAVcast-Web.service --since yesterday` in the rpi console to get more debug information.
+- You can type `journalctl -u uavcast-web.service --since yesterday` in the rpi console to get more debug information.

 ### Where can i download latest version?